espsrc/meerkat-pipeline/README.md

 * `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other (unrelated) jobs you might have running.
 * `cleanup.sh` wipes all the intermediate data products created by the pipeline.
 This is intended to be launched after the pipeline has run and the output is verified to be good.

-For help, run `processMeerKAT.py -h`, which provides a brief description of all the [command line options](https://idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline#command-line-options).
+For more configuration options within the command line, run `processMeerKAT.py -h`, which provides a brief description of all the [command line options](https://idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline#command-line-options).

+## Debugging

 ## Using multiple spectral windows (new in v1.1)